Trump calls Fauci a 'disaster' and seeks to reassure his team he can win

-LAS VEGAS/WASHINGTON (Reuters) - U.S. President Donald Trump called coronavirus expert Anthony Fauci a “disaster” on Monday and sought to reassure campaign workers he still has a path to victory on Election Day 15 days away despite slipping opinion poll numbers.
+LAS VEGAS/WASHINGTON (Reuters) - President Donald Trump called coronavirus expert Anthony Fauci a “disaster” on Monday, airing his frustration with the scientist during a call meant to reassure campaign staff he has a path to victory on Nov.
+3 despite trailing in opinion polls.

-Trump and Fauci, a member of his coronavirus task force, have been at odds over how best to handle a pandemic that has killed more than 219,000 people in the United States and weakened the Republican president’s Nov.
-3 re-election bid.
+Trump and Fauci, a member of his coronavirus task force, have been at odds over how best to handle a pandemic that has killed more than 219,000 people in the United States and weakened the Republican president’s case for re-election.

-Fauci has openly complained about being cited in a Trump re-election campaign advertisement and said in an interview broadcast on Sunday night by CBS’ “60 Minutes” that he was not surprised Trump himself contracted the virus.
+Fauci, 79, who has served under Republican and Democratic presidents and is one of the most admired scientists in the United States, has urged that COVID-19 continue to be taken seriously.
+Trump has suggested the worst has passed.

 “Fauci is a disaster.
-If I listened to him, we’d have 500,000 deaths,” Trump said on a call with campaign workers which the campaign allowed reporters to join.
+If I listened to him, we’d have 500,000 deaths,” Trump said during the call, which the campaign allowed reporters to join.

+Fauci has openly complained about being cited in a Trump re-election campaign advertisement that discussed the administration’s pandemic response, and said in an interview broadcast on Sunday night by CBS’ “60 Minutes” that he was not surprised Trump himself contracted the virus.

+Trump, speaking from his signature hotel in Las Vegas ahead of two rallies in Arizona, said Fauci bombed during TV interviews but that it would be “a bigger bomb if you fire him.”

 “Fauci is a nice guy.
 He’s been here for 500 years,” Trump added.

-Fauci, 79, is one of the most respected scientists in the United States and has served under Republican and Democratic presidents.
-He has been director of the National Institute of Allergy and Infectious Diseases since 1984.
+Republican Senator Lamar Alexander issued a statement calling Fauci, who has been director of the National Institute of Allergy and Infectious Diseases since 1984, “one of our country’s most distinguished public servants.”

-Trump suggested he had avoided firing Fauci because of the negative blowback he would receive.
+“If more Americans paid attention to his advice, we’d have fewer cases of COVID-19, and it would be safer to go back to school and back to work and out to eat,” Alexander said.

+Trump’s conference call was intended to buck up his national team of campaign workers amid a spate of stories suggesting a campaign in turmoil.

 “We have momentum at the exact time that we want momentum,” campaign manager Bill Stepien said on the call.